It all began with a house fire.

 What is the logo 𐤀?

-What appears to be a sideways “A” is actually an aleph, the first letter of the ancient Paleo-Hebrew/Proto-Canaanite/Phoenician alphabet.
-It is a natural choice for our logo because it is the first letter in the word Arukah, and it resembles the shape of a grand piano action whippen.
+What appears to be a sideways “A” is actually an aleph, the first letter of the ancient Hebrew/Phoenician alphabet.
+It is a natural choice for a logo because it is the first letter in the word Arukah, and it resembles the shape of a grand piano action whippen.
 The whippen is the main part of the action, responsible for transmitting motion from the piano keys to the hammers, allowing them to strike the strings.
 They are one of the main factors in providing dynamic control.
 Like the whippen, the aleph is a silent letter that helps make sound when combined with other letters.
 As the first letter of the alphabet, it means beginning.
 Arukah Piano brings new beginnings to pianos by restoring sound.